pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 ax.legend();
 ```

-So we can summarise the intuition of differences in differences by looking at this plot:
+So we can summarise the intuition of difference in differences by looking at this plot:
 * We assume that the treatment and control groups are evolving over time in a similar manner.
 * We can easily estimate the slope of the control group from pre to post treatment.
 * We can engage in counterfactual thinking and can ask: